 Route all CATMAID Django WSGI requests to uWSGI

 location /catmaid/ {

-include uwsgi_params;
+'''

-uwsgi_pass unix:///run/uwsgi/app/catmaid/socket;
+'''

-}
+include uwsqi_params;

-}
+uwsgi_pass unix:///var/run/catmaid/uwsgi.socket;

 '''

-Note: To serve static files, Nginx needs execute permission on every directory in the path to those files (<CATMAID-PATH>/django/static in example above).
-To check this, the namei command can be very help-ful, because it can list permissions for each path component when called like this: namei -l <CATMAID-PATH>/ django/static.
+To serve static files, Nginx needs execute permission on every directory in the path to those files (<CATMAID-PATH>/django/static in example above).
+To check this, the namei command can be very helpful, because it can list permissions for each path component when called like this: namei -1 <CATMAID-PATH>/ django/static.

-Also, it easy to miss, but important that the the relative URL in the mount line of the uWSGI configuration in step 3 has to be exactly the same as the uWSGI location block in the Nginx configuration in step 5, including whether there is an ending slash character.
+Also, it is easy to miss, but important that the the relative URL in the mount line of the uWSGI configuration in step 3 has to be exactly the same as the uWSGI location block in the Nginx configuration in step 5, including whether there is an ending slash character.